Shiva9361/Waku-Waku/README.md

 The culprit turns out to be 'std::stoi()'(lol).
 It is converting the binary string to its unsigned value.
 So had to create our own function to convert a binary string to its 2's complement value.
-Now the processor also supports 'lw', 'sw', 'jal', 'bne'.
+Now the processor also supports labels, 'lw', 'sw', 'jal', 'bne'.

 ## 16/02/2024 5:30 pm